What are Panic Attacks?

 For many who have had a panic attack (or attacks), they start to live in fear that they'll have more.
 The experience of the attacks, coupled with the fear about them (which may also lead to a restriction or avoidance of everyday activities) can result in a diagnosis of panic disorder.
 But you don't have to live your life in fear.

-Treatment of Panic Attacks:
+THERAPY FOR Panic Attacks:

 Cognitive-behavioral therapy (CBT) is the treatment of choice for panic attacks and panic disorder.
-Gatewell's therapists are trained, and have extensive experience, in CBT, which they can employ to help you manage symptoms of panic and panic disorder.
+Gatewell's panic attack therapists are trained, and have extensive experience, in CBT, which they can employ to help you manage symptoms of panic and panic disorder.
 CBT involves challenging your ideas about the physical symptoms occurring with the attacks and working on tolerating these symptoms without avoiding the situations that cause them.
 In some cases, your therapist might help you gradually work to overcome any avoidance that has developed.

-Therapy will help you learn to cope with the attacks; developing confidence in the ability to cope with the attacks leads to reduced fear of them, which typically leads to a reduction in their frequency over time.
+Counseling for panic will help you learn to cope with the attacks; developing confidence in the ability to cope with the attacks leads to reduced fear of them, which typically leads to a reduction in their frequency over time.
 In some cases, consultation with a psychiatrist is recommended, and medication will be prescribed, either on an as-needed basis or for a more prolonged, but still temporary, period of time, until the panic attacks are under better control.